IsiashaG/MSDA_Portfolio/README.md

 focusing on application for parametric tests, and addresses communication skills and tools to explain an analyst’s findings to others within an organization.
 Data Cleaning is a required prerequisite for this course.

-This course covers the following competencies:
+This course covers the following competencies:.
-● Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together.
 ● The graduate interprets central tendency, correlations, and variation to inform organizational decisions.
 ● The graduate conducts parametric hypothesis testing.